I took my little peanut to the vet the other day.

 Save on Quality Dog Food

 Since our dogs have skin allergies and sensitive stomachs, we feed them special dog food.
-Grain-free, premium quality food that contains fresh ingredients.
+High quality, premium dog food that contains fresh ingredients.
 Of course, with better quality comes a higher price.
 In addition, this food brand isn’t sold in a regular grocery store.

 Thankfully, I found their dog food in stock on Petflow.com.
 We are registered with their automated delivery service, so receive new bags of food every 7 weeks.
 Delivered right to our front door.
 Signing up for auto-ship delivery is quick and easy, and you also get an additional $30 off your first auto-ship order.